y7ksh-r/Real-Estate/README.md

 # 2. Terraform Infrastructure

 ## Overview
-This repository contains the Terraform code for deploying the Real Estate App infrastructure on AWS, which can be found [here](https://github.com/y7ksh-r/Real-Estate) The infrastructure includes compute instances, networking, storage, and IAM roles, ensuring a secure and scalable deployment.
+This infrastructure demonstrates the complete DevOps pipeline and automation for a cloud-native Real Estate web application, optimized for AWS Free Tier usage.
+It uses Terraform to provision and manage scalable, secure cloud resources on AWS, including the following features:

 ## Features
 - **State Locking with S3 & DynamoDB**: Prevents race conditions in Terraform deployments.